Zilber-Pink in a product of modular curves assuming multiplicative degeneration: Period relations for isogenous points

 \section{Period relations for isogenous points}

 In this section, we show how isogenies between elliptic curves over a number field $\hat K$ lead to polynomial relations between corresponding evaluations of $F$ and~$G$.
 We construct these relations separately for archimedean and non-archimedean embeddings of~$\hat K$.

-The conclusion can be summed up as follows.
+\begin{definition} If $N$ is a non-zero integer, we write $d(N)$ for the number of positive divisors of~$N$. \end{definition}

 \begin{theorem} Let $\hat K$ be a number field.
 Let $M$, $N$ be positive integers.
 Let $s_1, s_2, s_3, s_4 \in S^*(\hat K)$ be points such that: \begin{enumerate}[(i)] \item there is an isogeny $\cE_{s_1} \to \cE_{s_2}$ of degree~$M$ defined over $\hat K$; \item there is an isogeny $\cE_{s_3} \to \cE_{s_4}$ of degree~$N$ defined over $\hat K$. \end{enumerate} Then: \begin{enumerate} \item There exists a non-zero homogeneous polynomial $P_\infty \in \hat K[Y_1, Z_1, \dotsc, Y_4, Z_4]$ of degree at most $2[\hat K:\QQ]$ such that, for every archimedean embedding $\iota$ of $\hat K$ satisfying $s_i^\iota \in \Delta_S$ for all~$i=1,2,3,4$, we have